HallaSurvivor/Blog/_posts/2024-04-04-life-in-johnstones-topological-topos.md

 on _just_ the full subcategory of $\mathsf{Top}$ spanned by
 $$\{ \mathbb{N}_\infty \}$$.

-This gives some informal justification for the close connection between
+This gives a different informal justification for the close connection between
 $\mathcal{T}$ and sequential spaces.
 Indeed, objects of a sheaf topos can be thought of as being glued together from objects of the underlying site.
 In case you're working with a presheaf topos, we take _all_ the ways to glue things together, but in general a